Using the Skupper CLI

 $ skupper expose deployment/hello-world-backend --port 8080

-Options for this command include:
+Options for the expose command include:

 • --port <port-number>:: Specify the port number that this service is available on the service network.
 NOTE: You can specify more than one port by repeating this option.